-1-800 vanity phone numbers and 1-888, 1-877 or 1-866 vanity numbers using other area codes are like diamonds.
+1-800 vanity phone numbers and 1-888, 1-877, or 1-866 vanity numbers using other area codes are like diamonds.
 All diamonds are rare and come in many different qualities.
+Some are extremely valuable, and some are very affordable.
 A “D Flawless” diamond with perfect proportions is the rarest of all.
 There are thousands of vanity telephone numbers, but probably no more than 3 or 4 “D Flawless” vanity phone numbers for any particular field of business.

 Checklist for A “D Flawless” Vanity Number: